 Also, it is important to note that the definition of “salvage” can vary by state.
 Therefore, it is important to understand what is considered a “salvage” vehicle in the state in which you will register the vehicle.

-For example, California defines a salvaged vehicle as “one that has been either totally destroyed or damaged beyond what the insurance company is willing to pay to fix it, so the owner never gets the vehicle repaired.
+For example, California defines a salvaged vehicle as “one that has been either totally destroyed/damaged beyond what the insurance company is willing to pay to fix it, so the owner never gets the vehicle repaired.
 Depending on its condition, one of the several things may happen to the car.

-New York’s definition is more precise: “A more familiar term might be “totaled”―a vehicle whose damage would cost more to repair than the car is worth.
-New York’s Department of Motor Vehicles must brand the title of a vehicle 8 years old or newer that the owner certifies was either destroyed or received damage worth 75% of its retail value―such as a car that was mangled in a crash.”
+New York’s definition is more precise: “A more familiar term might be “totaled.”
+This is a vehicle whose damage costs more to repair than it’s worth.
+New York’s Department of Motor Vehicles brands the title of a vehicle 8 years old or newer that the owner certifies was either destroyed or received damage worth 75% of its retail value―such as a car that was mangled in a crash.”
 Also, the conditions under which a salvage vehicle may be registered or sold at retail vary by state.

-Further, when purchasing a vehicle with a salvaged title, it is important to note that most car insurance carriers will not fully insure a vehicle with a rebuilt title.
-You may be able to get PLPD insurance, but the insurance carrier may decline coverage, charge a higher rate or may limit certain types of coverage such as collision or comprehensive insurance.
+When purchasing a vehicle, note that most car insurance carriers will not fully insure a vehicle with a rebuilt title.
+You may be able to get PLPD insurance, but the insurance carrier may decline coverage.
+They can also charge a higher rate or may limit certain types of coverage such as collision or comprehensive insurance.

-With information and these top tips in hand, buyers can enter the process of buying a vehicle at auction with useful tools that can not only make the auction process more enjoyable, but also increase your odds of getting a good deal.
+With information and these top tips in hand, buyers can enter the process of buying a vehicle at auction.
+With useful tools, the auction process is more enjoyable and increases your odds of getting a good deal.